bit2swaz/quoteshot-v1/README.md

 > Because your brilliant thoughts deserve to look better than a default tweet.

-Quoteshot is a fast, focused, and frictionless web application for creating beautiful quote cards in seconds.
+QuoteShot is a fast, focused, and frictionless web application for creating beautiful quote cards in seconds.
 Perfect for your Instagram story, X feed, or just for yourself.

 **[➡️ Live Demo\!](https://quoteshot-v1.vercel.app)**